Everything you need to know about obtaining a beer and wine license in Detroit, Michigan — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Michigan LARA at michigan.gov/lara.

 File your beer and wine license application with the Detroit city clerk or licensing department.
-Many Michigan municipalities now accept online applications.
+Many Michigan municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $210–$2800 (typical range for Detroit).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 4-8 weeks in Detroit.
-As a major metro, expect potential delays during peak periods.
+As a major metro, expect potential delays during peak permit-renewal seasons.

 Beer and Wine License holders in Michigan are required to carry proper business insurance.
 Compare quotes from top providers.